Hillary Clinton as Secretary of State: 2011

-Regional issues and travels: 2012
+2012

 In a State Department town hall meeting on January 26, 2012, Clinton indicated her desire to remove herself from "the high wire of American politics" after twenty tiring years of being on it and added, "I have made it clear that I will certainly stay on until the president nominates someone and that transition can occur."
 She also indicated that she had not watched any of the 2012 Republican Party presidential debates.

 As the Syrian Civil War continued and intensified with the February 2012 bombardment of Homs, the U.S. sought a UN Security Council resolution that backed an Arab League plan that would urge Syrian President Bashar al-Assad to relinquish powers to the vice presidential level and permit a unity government to form.
 However, Russia and China vetoed the resolution, an action that Clinton characterized as a "travesty".
 After the failure of the effort, Clinton warned that Syria could degenerate into "a brutal civil war" and called for a "friends of democratic Syria" group of like-minded nations to promote a peaceful and democratic solution to the situation and pressure Syria accordingly.
 At a meeting in Tunis of the consequent Friends of Syria Group, Clinton again criticized the actions of Russia and China as "distressing" and "despicable", and predicted that the Assad regime would meet its end via a military coup.
 Later, during the summer of 2012, she repeated her criticism of those two countries.
 At that time, Clinton developed a plan with CIA Director David H. Petraeus to send arms to, and perform training of, vetted groups of Syrian rebels, using the assistance of a neighboring state.
 The plan also had the support of Defense Secretary Leon E. Panetta and Joint Chiefs chair General Martin E. Dempsey.
 Reluctant to become entangled in the Syrian situation and in an election campaign, Obama rejected the idea.

 In February 2012, a spokesman for Clinton denied again that Clinton wanted the president of the World Bank job, saying, "She has said this is not happening.
 Her view has not changed."

 At a keynote speech before the International Crisis Group, the secretary brought her view regarding the empowerment of women specifically into the area of peacemaking, saying that women's multifaceted ties with a community make them more compelled to concern about social and quality of life issues that prosper under peacetime conditions.
 Furthermore, women identify more with minority groups, being discriminated against themselves.
 Thus, "Women are the largest untapped reservoir of talent in the world.
 It is past time for women to take their rightful place, side by side with men, in the rooms where the fates of peoples, where their children's and grandchildren's fates, are decided."
 She also continued to believe that empowerment of women would continue to grow as people saw that it would lead to economic growth.